techidaily/site-facebook/source/_posts/peak-periods-for-online-post-performance.md

  The key here is to make sure that your posts are entertaining, educational, inspiring, and—most importantly—relevant to your brand.
 Posting the same picture six times a day won't work, and will likely annoy most of your followers.

- We also have a guide on[the best time to post on Instagram](https://www.makeuseof.com/best-time-to-post-on-instagram/) , which you can check out if you're active there too.
+ We also have a guide on [the best time to post on Instagram](https://www.makeuseof.com/best-time-to-post-on-instagram/) , which you can check out if you're active there too.

 ## The Best Time to Post on Facebook Depends on You